Nutlope/tailwind-color-picker/README.md

 <h1 align="center">Tailwind Color Picker</h1>

 <p align="center">
-  A chrome extension to pick any pixel from any website and copy the closest tailwind color to it.
+  A chrome extension to pick a pixel from any website and copy the closest tailwind color to it.
 </p>
 <div align="center">